-- 12.1.1 Full-time students who are enrolled in school (public, private, home, or virtual) in the United States or its territories for the entire semester in which the event is held.
+- 4.1.1 Full-time students who are enrolled in school (public, private, home, or virtual) in the United States or its territories for the entire semester in which the event is held.
 US Chess strongly encourages players, parents or coaches who have questions about eligibility to contact the US Chess Director of Events by email or phone at least three weeks before the tournament.
-For "team" related aspects of this rule, see Section 13.
-(See also footnote) - 12.1.2 U.S. citizens who are attending school abroad. - 12.1.3 Home-schooled and virtual-schooled students who live in the United States or are U.S. citizens living abroad.
+For "team" related aspects of this rule, see Section 5.2.
+(See also footnote)1 - 4.1.2 U.S. citizens who are attending school abroad. - 4.1.3 Home-schooled and virtual-schooled students who live in the United States or are U.S. citizens living abroad.

-12.2 Age and Grade Eligibility
+4.2 Age and Grade Eligibility

-12.2.1 The ages for player age/grade eligibility shown in the table below apply as of September 1 of the Schoolyear in which the tournament takes place.
+4.2.1 The ages for player age/grade eligibility shown in the table below apply as of September 1 for the School Year in which the tournament takes place.
 These age requirements are the upper limit for each grade, including students who are home-schooled or virtual-schooled.
 Our national events are grade-based and require all players to play in a section that allows for their current grade.
 For example, a 5th Grader cannot be more than 11 years old.
 Similarly, a 9th Grader's age cannot exceed 15.

-Grade Grade Upper Age Limit Grade Upper Age Limit Kindergarten lergarten 6 years old 13 years old 1st Grade 7 years old 8 th Grade 14 years old 2nd Grade 2nd Grade 8 years old 15 years old 3rd Grade ord Grade 9 years old 16 years old 4th Grade h Grade 10 years old 17 years old 5th Grade 11 years old 12 th Grade 18 years old 6th Grade 12 years old
+Grade Upper Age Limit Grade Upper Age Limit Kindergarten 6 years old 7th Grade 13 years old 1st Grade 7 years old 8 th Grade 14 years old 2nd Grade 8 years old 9th Grade 15 years old 3rd Grade 9 years old 10 th Grade 16 years old 4th Grade 10 years old 11 th Grade 17 years old 5th Grade 11 years old 12 th Grade 18 years old 6th Grade 12 years old